 Why These Billionaires Prefer Cheap Cars

 - Luxury Features Are No Big Deal To Them Anymore: Luxury and performance are not a big deal to them.
 As long as the car is reliable and has a good safety rating, that is enough.
 Cloth seats are good enough for them as opposed to leather seats.
-Most of them do not even need proximity key when they have thumbs that can do the job.
-The old style cruise control is good enough for them.
+Most of them do not even need proximity keys when they have thumbs that can do the job.
+The old-style cruise control is good enough for them.
 Adaptive cruise control probably would make them sleepier anyway.
-Basically, most of these features never existed before and if people could survive it then, why not them too?
+Basically, most of these features never existed before and if people could survive them, why not them too?

 - There Is No Need To Baby A Cheap Car: Having to check on your luxurious car every now and then can be a task that most billionaires would not even want to go into.
 They would rather choose a cheap and old car that can withstand all forms of ruggedness and driving without having to be babied or taken care of that much.